arjunbamba/cosmological-horizon/README.md

     Using this tool, you will have the option to plot and visualize either all 3 universes (Hyperbolic, Euclidean, Spherical) using default parameters or just the Euclidean universe alone using custom parameters.
     You will be asked 3-4 questions:
     * Question 1 will ask whether you would like to plot all 3 universes using default parameters.
-        * --> If you answer 'yes', it will proceed to plot all 3 universes using the following default parameters:
+        * --> If you answer `yes`, it will proceed to plot all 3 universes using the following default parameters:
             * Universe Parameters: Ω<sub>k</sub> > 0, Ω<sub>m</sub> = 0.9, Ω<sub>r</sub> = 10<sup>-4</sup>, Ω<sub>l</sub> = 0
             * Euclidean Universe Parameters: Ω<sub>k</sub> = 0, Ω<sub>m</sub> = 0.3, Ω<sub>r</sub> = 10<sup>-4</sup>, Ω<sub>l</sub> = (1 - Ω<sub>m</sub> - Ω<sub>r</sub>)
             * Spherical Universe Parameters: Ω<sub>k</sub> < 0, Ω<sub>m</sub> = 0.3, Ω<sub>r</sub> = 10<sup>-4</sup>, Ω<sub>l</sub> = 0.8
-        * --> If you answer 'no', it will (later) ask you for your custom Omega_m and Omega_r parameters to plot/visualize a Euclidean universe.
+        * --> If you answer `no`, it will (later) ask you for your custom Omega_m and Omega_r parameters to plot/visualize a Euclidean universe.
     * Question 2 will ask until what redshift would you like to plot/visualize.
 This must be any number (integer or decimal) between the given bounds: 10 <= redshift <= 1100.
 You will be asked in Question 3 whether you would like to make a visualization/movie.
 These redshift bounds are to simply ensure that the visualization renders appropriately (should you choose to go that route).
     * Question 3 will ask whether you would like to make a visualization/movie.
-        * --> If you answer 'yes', depending on how you answered Question 1, it will proceed to make a visualization for either all 3 universes or only the Euclidean one.
-Image frames will be saved in automatically created directories named 'images_[type of universe]' and the visualization video will be stored in the 'videos' directory with name 'Visualization_[type of universe]'.
+        * --> If you answer `yes`, depending on how you answered Question 1, it will proceed to make a visualization for either all 3 universes or only the Euclidean one.
+Image frames will be saved in automatically created directories named `images_[type of universe]` and the visualization video will be stored in the `videos` directory with name `Visualization_[type of universe]`.
-        * --> If you answer 'no', it will proceed to simply plot the universe(s).
+        * --> If you answer `no`, it will proceed to simply plot the universe(s).

+***NOTE 1***: All these instructions are intended to run the program with MacOS - although they should be more or less similar on Windows as well.

+***NOTE 2***: The visualization image frames are for redshifts in increments of 10 and default video speed is 10 frames/second.
+So, for example, if you enter a redshift of 100, it will create 10 image frames and a visualization video of approximately 1 second.
+As expected, higher redshifts will result in more frames and thus, longer visualization videos.

+***NOTE 3***: Only if you're unable to install `ffmpeg` for the visualization videos, as a last resort, you will need to slightly modify the source code.
+Comment out the following lines in `Cosmic_Horizon.py` that use the ffmpeg command: 299-301, 336-338, 379-381, 434-436.
+Run the script.
+Then, if you'd like to see the visualization video, please open `makeVideo.py` and provide the corresponding image folder and the name of the output video name (this will need to end in `.avi`).
+Then, run the `makeVideo.py` script to make the video.
+If you're on a Mac, the `.avi` video will not open, so use the following free converter to convert to `.mp4`: https://www.freeconvert.com/avi-to-mp4

 ### 🔭 Extraneous Files 👣